Mikud (company)

-Mikud group (Hebrew: קבוצת מיקוד) is one of the largest security and cleaning companies in Israel.
+Mikud Group (Hebrew: קבוצת מיקוד) is one of the largest security and cleaning companies in Israel.
 The company employs about 4,500 workers.
 The company was established in 1984 by Soli Elyashar.
 The headquarters of the company is located at Rival Street, south Tel Aviv.
 The company began its way in Jerusalem solely as a security company, later expanding its services to give Full Solution services to its clients.
-Today Mikud group is made up of four specializing companies:
+Today Mikud is made up of four specializing companies: